nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 {% include toc title="Index" %}

 # Why we need Threads
-**Responsiveness achieved by Concurrency**
+**Responsiveness (achieved by Concurrency)**
 - Critical with applications with user interface
-- Concurrency = Multitasking in the context: Responsiveness can eb achieved by using multiple threads, with a separate thread for each task
+- Concurrency = Multitasking in the context: Responsiveness can be achieved by using multiple threads, with a separate thread for each task
-- NOTE: We dont need multiple cores to achieve Concurrency
+- NOTE: We don't need multiple cores to achieve Concurrency

-**Performance achieved by Parallelism**
+**Performance (achieved by Parallelism)**
 - illusion with one core, truly parallel with multicore processors
 - Completing a complex task much faster